zama-ai/tfhe-rs/tfhe/docs/Booleans/tutorial.md

 }
 ```

-## 2. Encrypting Inputs
+## Encrypting Inputs

-Once the server key is available on the **server side**, it is possible to perform some
+Once the server key is available on the **server side**, it is possible to perform some homomorphic computations.
-homomorphic computations.
 The client simply needs to encrypt some data and send it to the server.
-Again, the `Ciphertext` type implements the `Serialize` and
-the `Deserialize` traits, so that any serializer and communication tool suiting your use case
+Again, the `Ciphertext` type implements the `Serialize` and the `Deserialize` traits, so that any serializer and communication tool suiting your use case can be employed:
-can be
-used:

 ```rust
 use tfhe::boolean::prelude::*;